 Making Your Decision

 GitPrime proved that engineering analytics could be simple, valuable, and respectful of developers.
-Its acquisition scattered that promise across enterprise tools with enterprise complexity.
+Then it was acquired, used for stack ranking, stagnated under corporate ownership, and sold twice.
+Three owners in six years scattered the original promise across enterprise tools with enterprise complexity.
 If you're looking for what GitPrime represented, here's the honest assessment:

 - If you need multi-provider support (GitLab, Bitbucket): Pluralsight Flow or LinearB are better fits, despite their complexity.